 Indian Letters

-Indian Letters is an immersive digital-theater project about the story of two people: Preeti Vasudevan & Amar Ramasar, both award-winning performers, who rediscover themselves through a dynamic dialogue of cultural exchange by asking the question "where is home?" throwing new light on issues of race, assimilation, faith and identity in the twenty-first century.
+Indian Letters is an immersive digital-theater project about two people, both dancers, who rediscover themselves through a dynamic dialogue of cultural exchange by asking the question "where is home?" and to throw new light on personal identity in the twenty-first century.

 Indian Letters, formerly known as Etudes has been developed and supported by various organizations and individuals since 2016.